Last revised: March 24, 2018

 RCL: Isaiah 52:13-53:12; Hebrews 4:14-16; 5:7-9; John 18:1-19:42

 RoCa: Isaiah 52:13-53:12; Hebrews 4:14-16; 5:7-9; John 18:1-19:42

 1. In March 2001, Mark Heim wrote an excellent article in The Christian Century, asking, “Why does Jesus’ death matter?”
 In part one he provided a critical review of the history of atonement theories, leaving the reader with a sense of inadequacy for answering the question.
 In part 2, he laid out Girard’s anthropology as a new, more successful attempt to answer such a question.
-For a long time these articles were available online for free; currently, they require a subscription to The Christian Century to access: “Christ Crucified: Why does Jesus’ death matter?“; and “Visible Victim: Christ’s death to end sacrifice.”
+There are versions online at The Christian Century which require a subscription: “Christ Crucified: Why does Jesus’ death matter?“; and “Visible Victim: Christ’s death to end sacrifice“; there are also online versions available without a subscription, Part 1, Part 2.
 I highly recommend reading them before preaching on Good Friday.

 2. S. Mark Heim, Saved from Sacrifice: A Theology of the Cross; in 2006 Heim completed an expansion of his work on atonement theory which began with essays in The Christian Century (above).
 The result is a wholistic theology of the cross largely from the perspective of mimetic theory.
 This book also provides an excellent introduction to Girard’s work as a whole.
 Here, for example, is a telling excerpt “Girard Vs. Campbell on Myth.”

 3. For something a bit different: “No More of This” — a hymn written by Mark Heim.
 It provides a musical summary of a proper theology of the cross, with the refrain — “No more of this, no more of this, remember me” — echoing Jesus’ words in Luke’s Passion (Luke 22:19; 22:51).